albrat/alexa-avs-sample-app/README.md

 1. **Raspberry Pi 2 (Model B)**  - [Buy at Amazon](http://amzn.com/B00T2U7R7I).
 	**UPDATE**: Even though this guide was built using a Raspberry Pi 2, it should work [just fine](https://github.com/amzn/alexa-avs-raspberry-pi/issues/36) with a Raspberry Pi 3 as well.
 Pi 1 users - please see this thread for [help](https://github.com/amzn/alexa-avs-raspberry-pi/issues/2).
 2. **Micro-USB power cable** for Raspberry Pi (included with Raspberry Pi)
 3. **Micro SD Card** - To get started with Raspberry Pi you need an operating system.
 NOOBS (New Out Of the Box Software) is an easy-to-use operating system install manager for the Raspberry Pi.
-The simplest way to get NOOBS is to buy an SD card with NOOBS preinstalled - [Raspberry Pi 8GB Preloaded (NOOBS) Micro SD Card](https://www.amazon.com/gp/product/B00ENPQ1GK/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)
+The simplest way to get NOOBS is to buy an SD card with NOOBS preinstalled - [Raspberry Pi 8GB Preloaded (NOOBS) Micro SD Card](https://www.amazon.com/gp/product/B00ENPQ1GK/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1).
+Alternatively, you can download it and install it on the SD card (follow instructions below).
 4. An **Ethernet cable**
 5. **USB 2.0 Mini Microphone** - Raspberry Pi does not have a built-in microphone; to interact with Alexa you'll need an external one to plug in - [Buy at Amazon](http://amzn.com/B00IR8R7WQ)
 6. **External Speaker** with 3.5mm audio socket/stereo headset jack - [Buy at Amazon](http://amzn.com/B007OYAVLI)